Skip to main content

 API Overview

-The Qpher API gives you programmatic access to post-quantum cryptographic operations — key encapsulation (KEM), digital signatures, key management, and tenant administration — through a single, consistent REST interface.
+The Qpher API gives you programmatic access to post-quantum cryptographic operations — key encapsulation (KEM), key wrapping, digital signatures, hash-based signatures, key management, and tenant administration — through a single, consistent REST interface.

 Base URL